datdao1998/AWS-SAA-03-Note/questions/aurora.md

 **C. Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance and is done on a best-effort basis.**

 D. Amazon Aurora flips the A record of your DB Instance to point at the healthy replica, which in turn is promoted to become the new primary.

+==================================>

+**Question**

+A company hosts an application on AWS Lambda functions that are invoked by an Amazon API Gateway API.
+The Lambda functions save customer data to an Amazon Aurora MySQL database.
+Whenever the company upgrades the database, the Lambda functions fail to establish database connections until the upgrade is complete.
+The result is that customer data is not recorded for some of the event.
+A solutions architect needs to design a solution that stores customer data that is created during database upgrades.
+Which solution will meet these requirements?

+A. Provision an Amazon RDS proxy to sit between the Lambda functions and the database.
+Configure the Lambda functions to connect to the RDS proxy.

+B. Increase the run time of the Lambda functions to the maximum.
+Create a retry mechanism in the code that stores the customer data in the database.

+C. Persist the customer data to Lambda local storage.
+Configure new Lambda functions to scan the local storage to save the customer data to the database.

+**D. Store the customer data in an Amazon Simple Queue Service (Amazon SQS) FIFO queue.
+Create a new Lambda function that polls the queue and stores the customer data in the database.**

+==================================>

+**Question**

+A company is running a multi-tier web application on premises.
+The web application is containerized and runs on a number of Linux hosts connected to a PostgreSQL database that contains user records.
+The operational overhead of maintaining the infrastructure and capacity planning is limiting the company's growth.
+A solutions architect must improve the application's infrastructure.
+Which combination of actions should the solutions architect take to accomplish this?
+(Choose two.)

+**A. Migrate the PostgreSQL database to Amazon Aurora.**

+B. Migrate the web application to be hosted on Amazon EC2 instances.

+C. Set up an Amazon CloudFront distribution for the web application content.

+D. Set up Amazon ElastiCache between the web application and the PostgreSQL database.

+**E. Migrate the web application to be hosted on AWS Fargate with Amazon Elastic Container Service (Amazon ECS).**

+==================================>

+**Question**

+A company is migrating its on-premises PostgreSQL database to Amazon Aurora PostgreSQL.
+The on-premises database must remain online and accessible during the migration.
+The Aurora database must remain synchronized with the on-premises database.
+Which combination of actions must a solutions architect take to meet these requirements?
+(Choose two.)

+**A. Create an ongoing replication task.**

+B. Create a database backup of the on-premises database.

+**C. Create an AWS Database Migration Service (AWS DMS) replication server.**

+D. Convert the database schema by using the AWS Schema Conversion Tool (AWS SCT).

+E. Create an Amazon EventBridge (Amazon CloudWatch Events) rule to monitor the database synchronization.

+==================================>

+**Question**

+A company stores data in an Amazon Aurora PostgreSQL DB cluster.
+The company must store all the data for 5 years and must delete all the data after 5 years.
+The company also must indefinitely keep audit logs of actions that are performed within the database.
+Currently, the company has automated backups configured for Aurora.

+Which combination of steps should a solutions architect take to meet these requirements?
+(Choose two.)

+A. Take a manual snapshot of the DB cluster.

+B. Create a lifecycle policy for the automated backups.

+C. Configure automated backup retention for 5 years.

+**D. Configure an Amazon CloudWatch Logs export for the DB cluster.**

+**E. Use AWS Backup to take the backups and to keep the backups for 5 years.**